jinglescode/demos/src/app/components/rl-value-function-tic-tac-toe/README.md

-## Reinforcement Learning : Tic Tac Toe
+## Reinforcement Learning Value Function with Tic Tac Toe

 A simple reinforcement learning algorithm for agents to learn the game tic-tac-toe.
 This demonstrate the purpose of the value function.